Everything You Need To Know About Himalayan Sandstone

-Himalayan Sandstone is a form of Sandstone that originates from, yes, you guessed it – the Himalayas (Northern India)
+Himalayan sandstone is a form of sandstone that originates from, you guessed it, the Himalayas in Northern India!

 Why Himalayan Sandstone?

 Sandstone pavers are typically quite porous.
 This is because sandstone is predominantly made of compressed sand particles.
 However, as the sand particles are spaced fairly far from each other, there is no chance for calcium (which acts a bonding agent) to join them and thus increase the stone’s density.

 This is where Himalayan Sandstone is not your typical sandstone.
 You see, the sand particles in this stone are not too far apart.
 And so this natural stone is surprisingly dense.
 Though it is stronger, Himalayan Sandstone (compared to Sydney Sandstone) is still regarded as a “high-maintenance” stone that requires regular care.

 However, Himalayan Sandstone Pavers do have one unique advantage over Sydney Sandstone Pavers and that is their cost.
 Himalayan Sandstone is vastly more competitively priced.
 In fact, it is half the price of Sydney Sandstone.
 Yes, you read that right… half!

 Though the two stones are unique in their own way, combined with the right design, Himalayan Sandstone can look equally as beautiful.

 Himalayan Sandstone pavers are available in three finishes: honed, natural and sandblasted.

 Himalayan Sandstone with a honed finish gives the stone a smooth, elegant and neutral look (see above image).